johnmwalters/actor_influence/README.md

-# actor_influence
+# Actor Influence
-the influence an actor has on their peer's careers
+The influence an actor has on their peer's careers

+Measuring how many movies an actor should expect to receive after working with another actor